rameshpk/drools_cep/cep-time-sliding/README.md

 # Event role declaration

-This code can reside inside a normal .drl file
+This code can reside inside Model class

 * @Role : Declares that the type is to be handled as an event
 * @Expire : Events may be automatically expired after some time in the working memory.